samsuh/2025-learnings/README.md

 - got flagged for a data breach settlement several months ago and i filled it out, and apparently im getting $59 from that too.

 yay, i guess?

+12/14 - stayed out all night again. need to reconsider doing this this often. was fun though